Blog

 With the Guardrails Strategy, retirees don’t have to stick to a rigid 4% withdrawal rate every year, regardless of how well their investments are performing.
 Instead, they can increase their spending when their portfolio experiences positive growth, which allows them to enjoy their retirement more.
 For example, if their portfolio grows by 10%, they can increase their withdrawal rate proportionally, ensuring they don’t die with a massive pile of unspent cash.
 On the flip side, if their portfolio declines, the strategy prompts them to reduce spending, keeping the portfolio sustainable.
 This flexibility helps ensure that retirees neither overspend and risk running out of money nor underspend and miss out on the lifestyle they could have enjoyed.

-A sample guardrails plan using a starting $1.46 million portfolio balance
+A sample guardrails income plan with a $1million portfolio.

 2. It Accounts for Tax Diversity and Better Utilization of Different Account Types